 3. Not Using a Structure

-4. Using Too Many Blocks of Paragraphs
+4. Using Too Many Paragraph Blocks

 The cover letter should be easy to read.
 Having multiple paragraphs makes it more cumbersome to read.
 When an employer has 300 resumes to review, being concise is critical.
 The cover letter is just one of the tools that you have in your toolkit.
 It’s not the place to describe your entire life story or to provide a list of all the experience that you have had over the last 20 years.
 It should only be used to grab the hiring manager’s attention.
 In a world where attention spans have gotten shorter, it’s important to ensure visual attractiveness.
 If your letter looks more like blocks of words and dense reading, there’s a good chance you’ll lose the hiring manager’s interest.